Looney Tunes Galactic Sports

-Looney Tunes Galactic Sports is a sports game developed by Virtual Toys and published by Sony Computer Entertainment, for the PlayStation Vita handheld system.
-Based on the Looney Tunes franchise, itself a part of the broader Merrie Melodies series, the game was released in PAL territories in May 2015.
+Looney Tunes Galactic Sports is a 2015 sports video game developed by Virtual Toys and published by Sony Computer Entertainment for the PlayStation Vita.
+Based on The Looney Tunes Show, the game was released only in PAL territories.

-Although the game uses character designs from The Looney Tunes Show, the title functions as a distinct entry in the series and is not an adaption of the television show.

 Gameplay

 Players take control of one of six characters from the Looney Tunes franchise: Bugs Bunny, Daffy Duck, Porky Pig, Tasmanian Devil, Yosemite Sam and Wile E. Coyote (although all besides Bugs Bunny have to be unlocked through leveling up via experience points earned by playing), and participate in several sports-themed minigames.
 Each character has unique statistics that alter their play style; for example, some have a higher speed than others.

 Six games are ultimately available for play, although initially only racing is playable.
 In 'Space Race', players race three other participants around a course with the aim of finishing as fast as possible, albeit without the ability to control one's speed or acceleration.
 Throughout the lap, obstacles will appear on the track that require a switching to an adjacent lane, jumping or sliding to safely avoid.
 'Space Golf' is a one-hole golf game, although featuring obstacles on the course.
 Archery makes use of the Vita's gyroscope, with the player physically moving their handheld console to aim at targets.
 ‘Trap Shooter’ is an on-rails shooter, similar in execution to Space Harrier.
 Boxing is also present, as is 'Aquatic Sport', a water-based game where players must collect and bring balls located around a swimming pool to their own goal to bank points while also attacking other competitors; if attacked, all held balls will be dropped, with the ultimate objective of collecting and returning 10 balls to your goals.
 Thematically, all sports are played on a Looney Tunes interpretation of the planet Mars, in competitions hosted by Marvin the Martian.